Putin chafes at US, criticizes response to Capitol attack

 Putin pointed out that the heavy charges against hundreds of participants in the attack were filed even as the U.S. and its allies strongly criticized Belarus’ crackdown on anti-government protests.
 And he charged that even as the West has criticized Russian authorities for a harsh response to anti-Kremlin demonstrations, protesters in Europe have faced an even tougher police response, with some shot in the eye by what he mockingly called “democratic rubber bullets.”

-In separate comments to Russia’s Channel 1 state television, Putin added that he doesn’t expect any breakthroughs from the summit with Biden, but added that he hopes that it will help “create conditions for taking further steps to normalize Russian-U.S. relations.”
+He also criticized the United States as being overconfident and drew a parallel with the Soviet Union.

+“You know what the problem is?
+I will tell you as a former citizen of the former Soviet Union.
+What is the problem of empires — they think that they are so powerful that they can afford small errors and mistakes," he said.
+“But the number of problems is growing.
+There comes a time when they can no longer be dealt with.
+And the United States, with a confident gait, a firm step, is going straight along the path of the Soviet Union.”

-He praised Biden as a “very experienced statesman who has been involved in politics for his entire life ... and a very prudent and careful person.
-I do hope that our meeting will be positive,” Putin said.
+At the earlier session, Putin praised Biden as a “very experienced statesman who has been involved in politics for his entire life ... and a very prudent and careful person.
+I do hope that our meeting will be positive."

-He also took time to scathingly deride the allegations of Russian hackers’ involvement on a U.S. pipeline and a meat plant that have clouded the atmosphere before the summit.
+He also took time to deride the allegations that Russian hackers targeted a U.S. pipeline and a meat plant — accusations that have clouded the atmosphere before the summit.

-He alleged the hacking accusations were aired by those who try to “provoke new conflicts before our meeting with Biden,” and added on a positive note that some in the U.S. doubted Russian involvement in the hacks.
+He alleged the hacking accusations were aired by those who try to “provoke new conflicts before our meeting with Biden,” and added that some in the U.S. doubted Russian involvement in the hacks.

 On other issues, Putin praised his country's response to the COVID-19 pandemic and called for a stronger worldwide response to global warming as he sought to bolster Russia's international standing.